Harshit0819/Wireshark/Project-1-Analyzing-HTTP-Traffic-with-Wireshark.md

 - Payload data from the HTTP response extracted and examined.

 ## Conclusion
-By completing these exercises, you have learned how to capture, filter, and analyze HTTP traffic using Wireshark.
+By completing these exercises, I have learned how to capture, filter, and analyze HTTP traffic using Wireshark.
 These skills are essential for understanding web communication, troubleshooting network issues, and performing security investigations.